Michumps/JWKS-Server/README.md

 # Should return key(s) in JSON following proper JWKS format

-## Security Notes
-- Priate Keys are stored in the `private_keys/` directory with restricted permissions
-- The `private_keys/` directory is excluded from version control

 ## Testing
 - JWTs can be verified using [jwt.io](https://jwt.io) using the exposed keys from the JWKS endpoint
 - Test suite can be executed using npm test

-## Screenshot
-- The screenshot for project 1 is inside of the Wiki :)